mougiakouel/QGIS-Training-Manual/basic_map/vector_data.rst

 In conclusion
 -------------------------------------------------------------------------------

-Now you've added all the layers you need, from all the different sources where they were.
+Now you've added all the layers you need from several different sources.

 Further Reading
 -------------------------------------------------------------------------------